jeanregisser/create-access-list-bug/README.md

 ## 🧪 Reproduction

-This repository contains a TypeScript demo that tests `eth_createAccessList` implementation across different networks and RPC providers using a simple ERC-20 token transfer transaction.
+This repository contains a TypeScript demo that tests `eth_createAccessList` implementation across different networks and RPC providers using a simple USDC token transfer transaction.

 ### Setup